9x14S/Gen1Py-WebServer/README.md

 # Gen1Py
-A simple Pokemon Save File Editor for the Generation 1 games (Red, Green, Blue, Yellow)
+A simple Pokemon Save File Editor for the Generation 1 games (Red, Green, Blue and (not yet) Yellow)

 ## To-Do
 + [x] A function for printing the data inside a save